danwild/decision-tree-builder/README.md

 * Start drafting API for interaction..
 	* Somewhere to start:
 	    * User click node to add/edit
-	        * selectNode()
+	        * event received with node data
-            * if children returns data for that node..
+            * edit data
-            * else object scaffold with empty values..?
+            * call updateNode() with updated node, or null to delete the node (and children).
 	    * We need to define a schema for defining properties, operators, and values.
 Then:
 	    * Select a property
 	    * Select an operator